IsaakBM/cesmle-ocn-fetch/README.md

   The two repaired inputs are the GLORYS-coast baseline product and the remapped anomaly product.

-- The coastal-fill implementation is target-mask-based, not a guarantee of fully conservative coastal behavior in every application.
+- The coastal-fill implementation is target-mask-based, not a guarantee that coarse climate-model projections resolve fine coastal gradients.
 Its purpose here is to make the hindcast baseline and future anomaly fields share the same GLORYS-coast ocean domain before final addition.

 - The force-complete baseline/anomaly fallback is not conservative remapping.
 It is a pragmatic choice for coastal biological delivery products where consistent wet-mask coverage is more important than preserving tiny unresolved anomaly holes from coarse IPCC/ESGF source fields.
 The zero-anomaly fallback should be treated as a caveat in any interpretation of fine coastal anomaly patterns.

 - Horizontal remapping method is not assumed to be universal across all model
   products: